klausbrunner/solarpos/README.md

 ## Requirements and installation

-Solarpos is a Java application, requiring Java 21 or newer.
+Solarpos is a Java application, requiring a Java 21 or newer runtime.
 See the [latest release](https://github.com/klausbrunner/solarpos/releases/latest) or build from source using `mvn package`.

+The application artifact is a single JAR file that requires no "installation".
+The release archive bundles this with shell scripts for simple usage, though.

+If you're unsure how to get a Java runtime for your system, [Adoptium](http://adoptium.net/) is recommended.

 ### Native builds

-Native builds are available for some platforms.
-These do not require a Java runtime and can be used stand-alone, like any other native application.
+Native builds are available for some common platforms.
+These do not require a Java runtime and consist of a single, stand-alone executable that can be used as is.

 ### macOS: Homebrew installation

 A [Homebrew](https://brew.sh) formula for solarpos is available in a separate tap.
-This takes care of downloading and all requirements automatically with a single command:
+This simplifies installation to one command:

 ```shell
 brew install klausbrunner/tap/solarpos-native
 ```

-Use ``klausbrunner/tap/solarpos`` instead if there's no native build for your platform.
+Use ``klausbrunner/tap/solarpos`` if there's no native build for your hardware architecture.
+This will install the Java version of solarpos, automatically downloading a Java runtime if needed.

 ## Usage